GoC-Spending/contracts-data-web/content/department/chrc-ccdp.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Canadian Human Rights Commission spent an estimated \$5.4M in 2021-2022 on contracts.
+Canadian Human Rights Commission spent an estimated **\$5.4M in 2021-2022** on contracts.

+Across 406 contracts active since the start of the 2017-2018 fiscal year, 51 have at least one amendment (13%).
+Of contracts with amendments, the average increase in dollar value was 153% and the average number of amendments was 1.16.
+Cumulatively these amendments represent an increase of \$1.5M over the original contract values.

+The average contract duration was 0.85 years, and the average contract value (not including contracts under \$10k) was \$46.0K.
+The longest contract was 7.16 years.
+The largest contract by value (including amendments) was \$479.0K.

 {{< /entity_summary >}}

 ## Vendors